liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-checked-out-files.md

 ## Overview

 Migration reads the source SharePoint farm using an account that has Full Read access to the environment.
-If a file is checked out by a user, the migration tooling isn't able to read the checked out file.
+If a user checks out a file, the migration tooling isn't able to read the checked out file.
 However, the migration tooling sees the last checked in version of the file instead.
 To avoid losing data, users should check in their files before their site migration.

 ## Data Migration

 Only checked-in content is migrated.
 To avoid any potential data loss, encourage users to check in their files before migration.
-A site administrator can check in a file for a user, however only the content that was saved to SharePoint by the user would be migrated - if a user downloaded the file and was working on it outside of SharePoint, those changes wouldn't appear post check-in.
+A site administrator can check in a file for a user, however only the content that the user save to SharePoint would be migrated.
+If a user downloaded the file and was working on it outside of SharePoint, those changes wouldn't appear post check-in.

 > [!IMPORTANT]
 > Any site that is configured as "No Access" (locked), in SharePoint is skipped.
 To see a list of locked site collections see the Locked Sites scan output.